 - General cleansing: Many women report that vaginal steaming helps clear out excess matter from the uterus and vaginal canal.

 Vaginal steaming has existed in many forms in many different cultures all around the world, passed down through maternal lineages for countless generations.
 While the exact age of the practice is unknown, experts have reported it could be anywhere from four thousand3 to fourteen thousand1 years old or more.
-The most well-documented historical accounts come from Eastern (specifically Korean and Indonesian) and traditional Maya medicine.
+The most well-documented historical accounts come from Eastern (specifically Korean and Indonesian) and traditional Maya cultures.
 Academic research has shown that steam bathing generally, including vaginal steaming, dates back to at least the late Pleistocene era in Northeast Asia.
 It then likely came to North America with the migration over the Bering Strait before spreading down through Central and South America.1

 The practice is known as “j-wa hoon” in Korea (also commonly referenced as “chai-yok”), “bajos” in Central America,4 “Bakera” in Indonesia,2 and many other names in places like Sweden, Latvia, Turkey, and Ghana, to name a few.
 It has been reported that vaginal steaming is “as common in Belize and Central America as drinking peppermint tea.”5 There are also many reports of the practice in Africa, where it very likely could have originated, but these are less documented in scientific literature.